DNR500/angular-require-kickstart/README.md

-# require-kickstart
+# angular-require-kickstart
-RequireKickstart is a project template built to allow a quick up and running approach to building AMD based javascript apps.
+Angular-Require-Kickstart is a project template built to allow a quick up and running approach to building AMD based Angular apps.
 Its a very simple project skeleton aimed at giving quick access to build processes that supply a range of checks, tests, and optimisation of CSS and JS in the final output of your project.

 **Prerequisites - You need to have Node, Ruby, and RubyGems installed**